Dimi-G/Library_Webapp/README.md

 ## Website for managing personal (book) library
-Using Flask framework for the web application, Flask-WTF for the Form classes, Flask_sqlalchemy for the database querying, & Bootstrap-Flask, a collection of Jinja macros for rendering Flask-related data and objects to Bootstrap markup HTML.
+A python application using Flask framework for the web application, Flask-WTF for the Form classes, Flask_sqlalchemy for the database querying, & Bootstrap-Flask, a collection of Jinja macros for rendering Flask-related data and objects to Bootstrap markup HTML.
-Will be expanded to API usage for book suggestions/want-to-read lists.

 ## Features
   - Manually add book, author and rating